mjhea0/thinkful-angular/readme.md

 ![angular-1](https://raw.githubusercontent.com/mjhea0/thinkful-angular/master/angular-1.png)

 Watch what happens when you change the value in the input box.
 Two-way binding in action!
+The DOM changes with each keystroke, without the need for any code to refresh the page.

 Play around with code here: [http://jsfiddle.net/mjhea0/9ear3/](http://jsfiddle.net/mjhea0/9ear3/).
 You can also grab the actual HTML from this [repo](https://github.com/mjhea0/thinkful-angular/tree/master/basic-app).